Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Long time limit: state of the art

 The Hamiltonians of the XY and the dual XY model have a $\mathbbm{Z}_2$ symmetry: $\mathcal P^z[\bs H]=0$.
 If also the initial state is even under $\mathcal P^z$ (e.g., $\ket{\Nearrow_\theta}\!\bra{\Nearrow_\theta}$ for $\theta\in \{0,\pi\}$), the entire system is symmetric.
 Hence, only the even conservation laws are expected to contribute to the stationary behaviour of the local observables.

 Using the even-parity local charges in each model reproduces the generalised Gibbs ensembles described in the previous examples.
 As demonstrated in Fig.~\ref{fig:workingGGE}, the GGE description is correct in the XY model for $\theta=0$.
 In contrast, in the dual XY model the prediction for the expectation value of $\bs\sigma^z_\ell$ is zero, while its time evolution approaches a finite value $\braket{\bs\sigma^z_\ell}_\infty\approx 0.5625$ --- see Fig.~\ref{fig:failureGGE}~\footnote{In fact, it will later become clear that the time evolution of $\braket{\bs\sigma^z_\ell}$ in the dual XY model is exactly the same as that of $\braket{\bs\sigma^z_\ell\bs\sigma^z_{\ell+1}}$ in the XY model shown in Fig.~\ref{fig:workingGGE}.}.
 The generalised Gibbs ensemble using the even local charges of the dual XY model thus \emph{fails} to capture the asymptotic behaviour of $\bs\sigma^z_\ell$.
 Normally this would be indicative of having overlooked some pseudolocal integrals of motion.
-Here, however, the discrepancy has a different origin (which will be explained in Section~\ref{s:beyond}) and the failure of the generalised Gibbs ensemble acquires a more fundamental meaning.
+As will be explained in Section~\ref{s:beyond}, the discrepancy is due to conserved quantities that do not satisfy the strong form of the operator pseudolocality conditions embodied in Eqs.~\eqref{eq:condition1},~\eqref{eq:condition2}, and~\ref{cond:pseudo}.

 Finally, as a concrete example of a generic system, we consider Hamiltonian~\eqref{eq:genH} with

 and initial state

 where $\ket{\Uparrow}$ means that all spins are up.
 To the best of our knowledge, there is no (pseudo)local operator commuting with this Hamiltonian.
 The expectation value of the energy density reads $\braket{\bs h_\ell}_t=1+(w_1+w_{2,1}-1)\cos^2\varphi+(\sum_{n=2}^\infty w_{2,n})\cos^4\varphi$.
 We now provide numerical evidence that the state does not thermalise by comparing the time evolution of $\braket{\bs\sigma_\ell^z}$ starting from two initial states with the same energy.
 To that aim, we choose the Hamiltonian's parameters in such a way that $0<(1-w_1-w_{2,1})/(\sum_{n=2}^\infty w_{2,n})<1$, so that the energy is the same for initial states with either $\cos^2\varphi=0$ or $\cos^2\varphi=(1-w_1-w_{2,1})/(\sum_{n=2}^\infty w_{2,n})$.
 Fig.~\ref{fig:non_thermal_state} shows quite clearly that the infinite-time limit of $\braket{\bs\sigma_\ell^z}$ depends on the initial state (at the same energy), in contrast with the eigenstate thermalisation hypothesis and the conjecture of local thermalisation.